Check out this video on getting a diagnosis for Childhood apraxia of speech.

 Childhood Apraxia of Speech (CAS) is a neurological speech disorder that affects a person's ability to plan and produce the movements needed for clear speech.
 It is not caused by muscle weakness or paralysis.
 Individuals with CAS often struggle to consistently move their lips, tongue, and jaw into the correct positions for speech and have difficulty smoothly transitioning between sounds.
 They may also find it hard to sequence sounds into words.

 While many improve with therapy, some adults continue to experience residual speech challenges, like difficulty with articulation, rhythm, or confidence when speaking.
+Does CAS get better on its own?

 You might notice inconsistent speech errors, effortful or slowed speech, challenges with multi-syllabic words, or anxiety about speaking in social settings.
 These issues can fluctuate depending on fatigue, stress, or environment.